kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 40K     text-only-600-dpi-ppm.png
 ```

 The numbers tell their own story.
 I would have expected the two sets of raster images output by `pdftocairo` and `pdftoppm` to be roughly equal in size, given their identical options during invocation.
-Strangely, they are not.
+Strangely, they are not, at least for the JPEGs.
 This could be either because of different defaults, or different algorithms, or something else: I simply do not know.

-It appears that the `poppler` utilities give marginally smaller file sizes when used to convert directly from PDF to JPEG rather than by PDF to PNG through `poppler` and PNG to JPEG through ImageMagick.
+It appears that `pdftoppm` gives marginally smaller file sizes for JPEG than `pdftocairo`.
+Moreover, when `pdftoppm` is used to convert directly from PDF to JPEG, the file size is smaller than when PNG is used as an intermediate file format and conversion to JPEG is by ImageMagick's `convert`.

-One other takeaway is that text-rich images are better rendered in PNG: the PDF and PNG image file sizes are at least of the same order of magnitude.
-JPEGS are not suited as much to text.
+One other takeaway is that text-rich images are better rendered in PNG than JPEG.
+The PDF and PNG image file sizes are of the same order of magnitude, whereas the JPEGS are an order of magnitude larger.

-### Why is ImageMagick disallowed for this?
+### Why is ImageMagick disallowed for PDF to raster?

 If you try to convert a PDF to any raster image format, you will get an error: